Antibiotics: Some of the Inherent Risks

 Taking an antibiotic when you have a cold or suffer from other viral diseases is useless.
 Not only this, but they can have negative effects on your health in the future.

 For example, they enhance the development of resistant bacteria.

 More specifically, frequent and inappropriate use of this medicine can make bacteria or other microbes mutate and adapt.
 This makes antibiotic medicine no longer useful for fighting them.

-Antibiotics can eliminate many different bacteria, both bad and good.
+Antibiotic can eliminate many different bacteria, both bad and good.
 This means that antibiotics even get rid of bacteria that are beneficial for your body to be healthy.

 Moreover, taking this medication can cause a person to develop diarrhea due to the lack of beneficial bacteria that help to digest food well.